On Learning Over-parameterized Neural Networks: A Functional Approximation Perspective: Problem Setup and Preliminaries

 Many authors assume $f^*$ is also a neural network \cite{mei2018mean,allen2018learning,saad1996dynamics,li2017convergence,tian2016symmetry}.
 Despite this popularity, a target function $f^*$ is not necessarily a neural network.
 One advantage of working with $f^*$ directly is, as can be seen later, certain properties of $f^*$ are closely related to whether $f^*$ can be learned quickly by GD method or not.
 Throughout this paper, for simplicity, we do not consider the scaling in $d$ and treat $d$ as a constant.

-\paragraph{Empirical risk minimization via gradient descent} We use the following standard random initialization: For each $j$, $w_j \sim \calN(\bm{0}, \nu^2{\bf I})$ where $\nu^2\in(0,1]$, and set $a_j=1$ with probability $\frac{1}{2}$, and $a_j=-1$ with probability $\frac{1}{2}$.
+\paragraph{Empirical risk minimization via gradient descent} For each $k=1, \cdots, m/2$: Initialize $w_{2k-1} \sim \calN(\bm{0}, {\bf I})$, and $a_{2k-1}=1$ with probability $\frac{1}{2}$, and $a_{2k-1}=-1$ with probability $\frac{1}{2}$.
+Initialize $w_{2k} =w_{2k-1}$ and $a_{2k}= -a_{2k-1}$.
 All randomnesses in this initialization are independent, and are independent of the dataset.
-The parameter $\nu^2$ controls the $\ell_2$ norm of initial network prediction value, and its choice will be given in the relevant theorem statements.
-We fix the second layer $\bm{a}$ and optimize the first layer $\bm{W}$ through GD on the empirical risk w.\,r.\,t.\,square loss:
+This initialization is chosen to guarantee zero output at initialization.
+Similar initialization is adopted in \cite[Section 3]{chizat2018note} and \cite{woodworth2019kernel}. \footnote{Our analysis might be adapted to other initialization schemes, such as He initialization, with $m=\Omega(n^2)$.
+Nevertheless, the more stringent requirement on $m$ might only be an artifact of our analysis. } We fix the second layer $\bm{a}$ and optimize the first layer $\bm{W}$ through GD on the empirical risk w.\,r.\,t.\,square loss \footnote{The simplification assumption that the second layer is fixed is also adopted in \cite{du2018gradient,arora2019fine}.
+Similar frozen assumption is adopted in \cite{zou2018stochastic,allen2018convergence}.
+We do agree this assumption might restrict the applicability of our results.
+Nevertheless, even this setting is not well-understood despite the recent intensive efforts. }:

 For notational convenience, we drop the subscript $\bm{a}$ in $f_{\bm{W}, \bm{a}}$.
 The weight matrix $\bm{W}$ is update as

 where $\eta>0$ is stepsize/learning rate, and $\bm{W}^{t}$ is the weight matrix at the end of iteration $t$ with $\bm{W}^{0}$ denoting the initial weight matrix.
 For ease of exposition, let